anandb0101/Personal_Blog_Website/README.md

-# Daily Journal
+# Personal Blog Website
-Daily Journal is one of the projects done as part of the Web Development learning.
+It is one of the projects that was done as part of the Web Development learning.

-This website facilitates to publish daily blog post and keeps them sequentially.
+This website facilitates the publishing of daily blog posts and keeps them sequentially.

 # Tools used
 Node.js, EJS, Express.js, Mongoose